 SEP-IRA stands for Simplified Employer Pension-Individual Retirement Account.
 It's a good way for you to get a good pension program from a small business or to set up your own plan if you're self-employed.
-Under a SEP, each employee has his own IRA and the employer can contribute up to 25 percent of wages up to $50,000 in addition to the employee's contribution.
+Under a SEP, each employee has his own IRA and the employer can contribute up to 25 percent of wages in addition to the employee's contribution.
 If you're self-employed, you are the employer.

 A SEP is actually separate IRAs combined under one program created by an employer, which can be a corporation, a partnership, a limited liability company or a sole proprietorship or self-employed person.
 The employer creates a separate IRA for each employee.
 Employer contributions don't count as income for the individual, and the employer can deduct contributions from income for taxes.